 I recently read a dour interpretation of Buddhist thought asserting that you’re meant to suffer.
-That’s true enough, of course.
+That’s true, of course.
 After all, no being navigates life without suffering.
-But the author’s enthusiastic embrace of suffering is somewhere I’m not yet ready to go.
-According to my novice interpretation of Buddhist teaching, a clinging affinity for any state – pleasant or unpleasant – is the source of all suffering.
 Our challenge is to simply accept and observe all of our states, like the passing scenery out a train window, without judgment.
 If we try to exert control, if we think we’re called to create a constant state of happiness – or even believe we should be capable of it – we’re fools.

 I’ve been that fool lately, not just because I’m as prone as anyone to pathologize my own sparks, but because other people’s sparks insist on ramming into the side of my cozy little Mason jar.
 And how dare they?
 Don’t I have enough to do just keeping my own little fireflies in check?
 I found my equilibrium here, and zap, zap, zap.

-My mom texted that she just had a heart attack, although she reports that a series of medical tests confirm there’s zero damage to her heart.
-Which – and I’m no doctor – I think by definition rules out an actual heart attack.* A normal person would feel concern about her mother’s potential heart attack, but this particular heart attack sounds like her others, plus her several strokes, two rounds of nondescript cancer, MS, fibromyalgia, childhood polio, and a recurring case of “blood clots in the rectum,” all of which didn’t actually happen in any medical sense.
+I got a text from a close relative with the news that she just had a heart attack, although she reports that a series of medical tests confirm there’s zero damage to her heart.
+Which – and I’m no doctor – I think by definition rules out an actual heart attack.* Were I a normal person, I’d feel only sympathy and concern, but this particular heart attack sounds like her others, plus her several strokes, two rounds of nondescript cancer, MS, fibromyalgia, childhood polio, and a recurring case of “blood clots in the rectum,” all of which didn’t actually happen in any medical sense.
 They only happened inside her little firefly farm.
 Zap, zap, zap.
-So where’s my sympathy, whether her illnesses is in the heart muscle or etched indelibly into the scrambled eggs of her brain?
-My husband says we’ll send a get-well card.
-Okay, fine.
-We can do that.
+So instead of sympathy and concern I feel irritation.
+I feel manipulated, played.
 What kind of terrible person am I?
 Zap, zap, zap.

 Getting ready for construction to begin on our master bedroom addition, I rushed through a last-minute door installation, mis-aimed the nail gun, and embedded a nail, curved through the bone like a fishing hook, into my index finger.
 My husband’s cognitive process turns to TV static in an emergency.
 He can’t remember the way to the hospital, traffic is bad, my finger hurts like a mutha.
 I used every muscle in my body to muzzle the snark.
-It was hard enough work that I walked the last block and a half to the ER to spare me watching him find parking while his brain frizzed.
+I walked the last block to the ER to spare me watching him find parking while his brain frizzed.
 I silently chided myself, finger held high, trying to speed-walk but not run: So now I’m someone who responds to pain by poking everyone else with angry, impatient barbs?
 Shove those fireflies back into the jar and be lighthearted during the three-hour ER visit, you jerk.
 Zap, zap, zap.